AravindVasudev/AravindVasudev.github.io/content/post/recursion-graphs-and-dp.md

 For all n > 1, Fibonacci(n) = Fibonacci(n - 1) + Fibonacci(n - 2)
 ```

-This idea of defining a problem as its subproblems is a common in mathematics
+This idea of defining a problem as its subproblems is common in mathematics, and
-and hence most examples we find are based on equations such as the one above.
+hence most examples we find is based on equations such as the one above.
+How
-How about we focus on solving a lame coding problem with recursion.
-Say we want
+about we focus on solving a lame coding problem with recursion.
+Say we want to
-to find the sum of all integers in an array:
+find the sum of all integers in an array:

 ```python
 def total(arr: List[int]) -> int: